johnpeart/johnpeart.github.io/src/posts/blogpost/2016-05-05-a-year-with-apple-watch.md

 I wasn't new to wearing a smartwatch; I'd worn them before Apple Watch, and I suspect I'll continue to wear them for many years to come.
 That probably means a number of more years of frustration with devices like Apple Watch.

 I said last time that you probably don't want this one.
 My opinion hasn't changed.
-There's a long way to go before this device is ready for prime time.
+There’s a long way to go before this device is ready for prime time.